Coordimate/Backend/README.md

 docker compose down
 ```

-## Developing the Backend API
+## Developing the Backend

-Most changes to the Backend API code will force the API server in the container to restart automatically.
+Most changes to the Backend code will force the API server in the container to restart automatically.

 To force the container with the backend API to rebuild run the command:
 ```